rohanjoshi81/weblog/_pages/experience.md

 Currently working as Product Engineering Lead at a prominent Indian IT firm, creating solutions for digital learning and career enablement.

-My past professional experience includes global organizations such as Capgemini and Cognizant, primarily as a software developer in Banking & Financial domain for leading US banks.
+My past professional experience includes multiple global organizations, primarily as a software developer in multiple domains like Banking Systems and Modernization.

-I completed my internship from CRIS , New Delhi ( Ministry of Indian Railways ) and am also trained in Network Security and Pentesting from CDAC , Mohali.
+I completed my internship from a reputed IT branch of GoI and am also trained in Network Security and Pentesting.

 ## Skills